Whether you are a beginner or a professional blogger, you are bound to make some blogging mistakes in different ways.

 You don’t need to download a million plugins.
 Plugins can slow your site down!

-Only a couple of essential plugins are required to get the job done, such as
+Speaking from personal experience, only a couple of essential plugins are required to get the job done, such as

 1. Yoast – for basic SEO purposes